Galaxy S9 And Galaxy S9 Plus Shuts OFF Randomly (Solution)

 - Deleting You Samsung Galaxy S9 And S9+ System Cache

-- Master Resetting Your Samsung Galaxy S9 And S9+
+- Factory Reset Your Samsung Galaxy S9 And S9+

 The firmware update isn’t the only cause for random shutdowns of your Samsung Galaxy S9 and S9+.
-The cause can possibly be a hardware problem, physical damage the smartphone has suffered in which you didn’t even pay attention to, or the issue can also be caused by a battery malfunction.
+The cause can possibly be a hardware problem, physical damage or the issue can also be caused by a battery malfunction.
 This issue basically happens anytime especially when the phone is too busy processing everything you command your device to do.

 Troubleshooting Your Galaxy S9 And Galaxy S9 Plus

 This kind of issue is very technical so we really recommend the users to get professional help from an authorized smartphone technician.
 Even though all relevant information will be listed down below, you should still be prepared for when the situation goes from bad to worse with your phone.